 - There is also a St Stephen's Day party.

-- In 1936, Red and Green Elves moved permanently to Cliff House to be trained in the packing business and use the numbering system devised by North Polar Bear.
+- In 1936, Red and Green Elves moved permanently to Cliff House to be trained in the packing business and use the numbering system devised by the North Polar Bear.

 - His secretary is called Ilbereth.